psatler/flutter-clean-architecture/README.md

 ## Version

-This was originally built using Flutter 1.22.6
+This was originally built using Flutter 1.22.6 and on March 3rd was upgraded to Flutter 2.0.0

 ## Backend